 You can order a printed book or the same book in pdf in our web shop.

-You can download a very popular one hour webinar movie (with the pdf slides) on ERISA that you will have on your computer and let everyone in your office watch it anytime you wish to.
+You can download a very popular 2 hour webinar that includes the book (with the pdf slides) on ERISA that you will have on your computer and let everyone in your office watch it anytime you wish to.

 GREAT QUESTION!
 Look below at the comments from people you may know - who have attended our ERISA webinars or bought our books and used that data to make carriers play by the rules